FAQs

 ATVs

 Where can I legally ride ATVs, etc.?
-On private property that you own or have permission to access or in designated parks.
-Consult www.myfwc.com for management areas that all ATV/Off-Road Vehicle use.
+On private property you own or have permission to access, or in designated parks.
+Consult www.myfwc.com for management areas where all ATV/Off-Road Vehicle use is permitted.

-Why can’t I ride along canals, waterways or wetlands?
-These areas play an important role to keeping our local area free from flooding, helps improve water quality and allows Acme to recharge aquifers.
-Any disruption to these areas could cause community wide issues.
+Why can’t I ride along canals, waterways, or wetlands?
+These areas play an important role in keeping our local area free from flooding, helping improve water quality, and allowing Acme to recharge aquifers.
+Any disruption to these areas could cause community-wide issues.

-What am I allowed to on Acme property?
-Unless otherwise posted: individuals my fish in canals and lakes, walk in preserves, and boat in Acme canals/lakes as long as the vessel used does not have a combustible motor.
+What am I allowed to do on Acme property?
+Unless otherwise posted, individuals may fish in canals and lakes, walk in preserves, and boat in Acme canals/lakes as long as the vessel used does not have a combustible motor.

-I have always used ATVs, etc. on public land.
+I have always used ATVs, etc., on public land.
 Why is it an issue now?
 Riding has always been an illegal action that has been patrolled.
-There has been an increase in ATV, etc. activity which has lead to the increased enforcement effort.
+There has been an increase in ATV, etc., activity, which has led to the increased enforcement effort.

 Boats

 Why are boats with combustible engines prohibited?
-All vessels with combustible engines are prohibited in Acme’s waterways because these engines can leak gas and oil which will pollute our waterways.
-In addition, the high speeds of these vessels can also cause erosion and damage both native vegetation and habitat.
+All vessels with combustible engines are prohibited in Acme’s waterways because these engines can leak gas and oil, polluting our waterways.
+In addition, the high speeds of these vessels can also cause erosion and damage to native vegetation and habitat.

 Trash Disposal